-- the potential allocation of stock options or performance-based shares, which is the subject of a special report as prescribed by Articles L. 225-184 and L 225-197-4 of the Commercial Code.
-During the year just ended, no stock option plans were set up.
-A performance-based share plan was introduced in May 2011 for the benefit of certain Group executives.
-The Directors are not beneficiaries of this plan; - a so-called "Article 39" supplementary retirement scheme for members of the Management Board, senior managers and senior executives of the Group.
-This scheme was set up by CMC SARL. - By virtue of their employment contract with this company prior to their appointment to the Management Board, Jean-Philippe DEMAËL and Wilfrid LE NAOUR, members of the Management Board, are potential beneficiaries of this retirement scheme; - benefits in kind consisting of the use of a company car, as well as profit sharing, employee shareholding and contributions to the Group savings scheme in force within CMC SARL.
-It is also by virtue of their employment contracts with this company that Jean-Philippe DEMAËL and Wilfrid LE NAOUR, members of the Management Board, are beneficiaries of these benefits.
+- The potential allocation of stock options or performance-based shares, which is the subject of a special report as prescribed by Articles L. 225-184 and L. 225-197-4 of the Commercial Code.
+During the year just ended, no stock option or performancebased share plans were set up; - A so-called "Article 39" supplementary retirement scheme for members of the Management Board, senior managers and senior executives of the Group.
+This scheme was set up by CMC SARL.
+By virtue of their employment contracts with this company prior to their appointment to the Management Board, Jean-Philippe Demaël and Wilfrid Le Naour, members of the Management Board, are potential beneficiaries of this retirement scheme; - Benefits in kind consisting of the use of a company car, as well as profit sharing, employee shareholding and contributions to the Group savings scheme in force within CMC SARL.
+It is also by virtue of their employment contracts with this company that Jean-Philippe Demaël and Wilfrid Le Naour, members of the Management Board, are beneficiaries of these benefits.
 Their value is separately disclosed in the Management Board report, just as the remuneration mentioned in this report is disclosed in its entirety and includes the salaries paid under employment contracts.

-The situation of the Chairman of the Management Board is different as he does not benefit from either stock options or performance-based shares.
-He is only remunerated in his capacity as Board member, without any other particular benefits.
+The position of the Chairman of the Management Board is different as he does not benefit from either stock options or performance-based shares.
+He is only remunerated in his capacity as Board member, without any other particular benefits and has no employment contract.

-2. Condition of shareholders' participation in General Meetings
+→ Conditions of shareholders' participation in General Meetings